 The world’s earliest known uses of hemp were textiles.
 Hemp boasts a long history of benefits.
-You might be familiar with one, the U.S. Constitution was drafted on hemp paper, and the oldest known fabric remnant found by archaeologists in Turkey hemp spun textile 9,000-year-old.
+You might be familiar with one: the U.S. Constitution was drafted on hemp paper, and the oldest known fabric remnant found by archaeologists in Turkey is a spun textile, 9,000-year-old.

 Every part of the plant can be used, including its seeds, flowers, leaves, and roots.
 Like marijuana, hemp is a cannabis plant that produces THC.
 However, hemp has 0.3 percent THC, much less than marijuana.
 In today’s blog, we’ll dive into the planetary benefits of hemp.
 In short: growing more hemp may save the planet from global warming disasters.